JohanRydin/SoftwareProject-Group-1/SpringAPI/Readme.md

 Assuming you have Docker Engine (and Docker Desktop)

-docker build -t springapi:latest . # This takes 400s (TODO: Johan is naughy and downloads and entire ubuntu when there are better alternatives, will fix later)
+docker build -t springapi:latest .

 docker run -p 8080:8080 springapi:latest #This actually runs the container image